alexanderpareja/vampt/README.md

 ## Features

 - Converts any image type to black and white.
-- Applies a Dracula dark theme color filter (#282a36).
+- Applies a Dracula dark theme color filter.
 - Supports a wide range of image formats.

 ## Installation